anubhaparashar/MCP2.0/README.md

 **1. Key Limitations of MCP**

-**1. JSON-RPC Overhead & Lack of IPA-Grade Typing** o	MCP’s reliance on JSON-RPC 2.0 makes it easy to implement in any language, but it also incurs significant parsing overhead for large payloads. o	Because JSON is untyped, both client and server need to agree on schemas out‐of‐band.
+**1. JSON-RPC Overhead & Lack of IPA-Grade Typing**

+o	MCP’s reliance on JSON-RPC 2.0 makes it easy to implement in any language, but it also incurs significant parsing overhead for large payloads. o	Because JSON is untyped, both client and server need to agree on schemas out‐of‐band.
 This can lead to runtime errors when an unsupported field or type sneaks through.

-**2. Limited Native Streaming Support** o	Most MCP servers/clients treat each request/response as self‐contained.
+**2. Limited Native Streaming Support**

+o	Most MCP servers/clients treat each request/response as self‐contained.
 Streaming large datasets (e.g., hundreds of megabytes of logs, long audio transcripts, or real-time telemetry) often becomes a clunky multipart workaround rather than native.

 **3. No Built-In Service Discovery or Capability Negotiation** o	While MCP defines “capabilities” in the sense of metadata tags, there’s no canonical, dynamic registry for discovering which MCP servers are available on a network.
 In practice, users still need to hard-code endpoints or manage their own service directories.

-**4. Coarse-Grained Security Scoping** o	MCP’s OAuth-style tokens can gate access to broad categories (e.g., “read/write to this database”).
+**4. Coarse-Grained Security Scoping**

+o	MCP’s OAuth-style tokens can gate access to broad categories (e.g., “read/write to this database”).
 But there’s no unified, fine-grained capability model (like capability URIs or object-capability tokens) that lets an LLM client prove it only wants “SELECT on table X” or “invoke function Y with arguments Z.”

 **5. Weak Multimodal & Event-Driven Patterns**

 o	When the client needs to send mixed streams of text, image, and audio (e.g., a single MCP call that contains a short video clip plus a text prompt), implementers currently resort to base64‐encoded blobs inside JSON.
 MCP doesn’t define a first-class way to mark “this parameter is a live camera feed,” “this parameter is a chunked audio stream,” or “this parameter is a protobuf‐encoded point cloud.”

 **6. Single-Agent Focus**

 o	MCP was explicitly crafted for “one LLM agent interacting with one data/tool server.”
 Higher-order patterns—where two MCP-enabled agents negotiate a task or piggyback on each other’s exposed contexts—require ad‐hoc bridging logic.
 (That becomes A2A territory.)
 ________________________________________
 **2. Design Goals for “MCP 2.0” (a Next-Gen Protocol)**

 **1. Low-Latency, Typed RPC**

-o	Switch to a binary, schema-driven transport (e.g., Protocol Buffers over gRPC or Cap’n Proto) to reduce parsing overhead and guarantee end-to-end type safety. o	Define a minimal core schema for “ContextRequest,” “ContextResponse,” and “ToolInvocation” messages.
+o	Switch to a binary, schema-driven transport (e.g., Protocol Buffers over gRPC or Cap’n Proto) to reduce parsing overhead and guarantee end-to-end type safety.

+o	Define a minimal core schema for “ContextRequest,” “ContextResponse,” and “ToolInvocation” messages.
 Every field must be versioned explicitly.

 **2. Built-In Streaming & Multimodal Channels**

-o	Embed first-class support for unary, server-stream, client-stream, and bi-directional stream methods—so an LLM can receive a 30 fps video feed or send a chunked audio stream without workaround. o	Standardize an envelope that carries “TextChunk,” “ImageFrame,” “AudioFrame,” and “BinaryBlob” under one gRPC service.
+o	Embed first-class support for unary, server-stream, client-stream, and bi-directional stream methods—so an LLM can receive a 30 fps video feed or send a chunked audio stream without workaround.

+o	Standardize an envelope that carries “TextChunk,” “ImageFrame,” “AudioFrame,” and “BinaryBlob” under one gRPC service.

-**3. Dynamic Service Discovery & Capability Broadcasting** o	Include a “Discovery” service in the core spec:
+**3. Dynamic Service Discovery & Capability Broadcasting**

+o	Include a “Discovery” service in the core spec:

-	-Register(serverName, capabilitiesList, ACLMetadata)
+	 o Register(serverName, capabilitiesList, ACLMetadata)

-	-Lookup(requesterToken, capabilityFilter) → list<EndpointDescriptor>
+	 o Lookup(requesterToken, capabilityFilter) → list<EndpointDescriptor>

 o	Each server or agent advertises a well-known “Service Card” (much like A2A’s Agent Card but at the MCP layer) describing supported tool methods, data schemas, version constraints, and security requirements.

-**4. Fine-Grained, Capability-Based Security** o	Instead of “MCP ReadOnly” or “MCP ReadWrite” tokens, issue object-capability tokens that encode exactly which methods (and even which parameters) the client is allowed to call. o	Use something like macaroons or CAPBAC: each token carries verifiable metadata (scopes, expiration, allowed parameters), and servers can cryptographically check that inbound calls match the token’s mini-policy.
+**4. Fine-Grained, Capability-Based Security**

+o	Instead of “MCP ReadOnly” or “MCP ReadWrite” tokens, issue object-capability tokens that encode exactly which methods (and even which parameters) the client is allowed to call.

+o	Use something like macaroons or CAPBAC: each token carries verifiable metadata (scopes, expiration, allowed parameters), and servers can cryptographically check that inbound calls match the token’s mini-policy.

-**5. Pluggable Middleware for Observability, Caching, and Retries** o	Define hooks so that any MCP 2.0 client or server can inject:
+**5. Pluggable Middleware for Observability, Caching, and Retries**

+o	Define hooks so that any MCP 2.0 client or server can inject:

-	-Telemetry/Coverage Logging (e.g., “which client IP invoked which tool X at what time?”)
+	 o Telemetry/Coverage Logging (e.g., “which client IP invoked which tool X at what time?”)

-	-Distributed Caching Layers (clients can query a TTL cache proxy before going to the server, reducing latency for hot data).
+	 o Distributed Caching Layers (clients can query a TTL cache proxy before going to the server, reducing latency for hot data).

-	-Circuit Breakers & Retries (if a data source is down, the middleware can automatically retry or redirect to a read-only replica).
+	 o Circuit Breakers & Retries (if a data source is down, the middleware can automatically retry or redirect to a read-only replica).

 **6. Native Support for Composite (Agent-to-Agent) Chaining** o	Although MCP 2.0 remains fundamentally a “client ↔ server” protocol, it should include a chain-of-proxy mechanism that lets one agent appear as a server for the next agent.
 In practice, this means: